abinit/abinit/doc/developers/profile_devtools.md

 ## How to profile code

 Profiling is useful for identifying potential code optimizations in general and becomes an important diagnostic tool when porting ABINIT to GPUs in particular.
+To this end, several options are available to the ABINIT developer.
 An internal timer is implemented in ABINIT and its report is enabled using the keyword [*timopt*](https://docs.abinit.org/variables/gstate/#timopt).
-Moreover, memory profiling on CPU is activated internally using the *enable_memory_profiling* compilation flag.
-In order to profile memory on GPU or to perform a more advanced analysis, we need to use a dedicated tool.
-Here we focus on the ones provided by GPU manifacturers NVIDIA and AMD.
+Memory profiling on CPU is activated internally using the *enable_memory_profiling* build option.
+In order to profile memory on GPU or to perform a more advanced analysis, we sometimes need to use a dedicated tool.
+Here, we focus on those provided by GPU manufacturers NVIDIA and AMD and present how developers can use them through the dedicated macros in ABINIT.

 ### How to profile MPI jobs using NVTX/Nsight